Search

 Sri Lanka’s most popular wildlife destination

 Situated on the south-west coast, Yala was once a hunting reserve during early days of British rule, but was designated a wildlife sanctuary in 1900 and a national park in 1938.
+Covering nearly 130,000 hectares of a mix of forest, scrub jungle, grassland, tanks and lagoons, Yala is divided into five blocks.

-In addition to its famous leopards, Yala is home to 44 varieties of mammals.
-Commonly seen animals Elephant, Spotted deer, Sambar, Barking Deer, Monkey, Wild Buffalo, Wild Boar, Sloth Bear, Monitor Lizards and Crocodiles.
+Commonly seen animals are the Elephant, Spotted deer, Sambar, Barking Deer, Monkey, Wild Buffalo, Wild Boar, Sloth Bear, Monitor Lizards and Crocodiles.
 Yala is also rich in endemic and migratory birds, recording more than 200 species.

 Experiences

 Safaris come in morning or afternoon options but for wildlife lovers, the best option is the longer full day safari which includes lunch served at a designated spot.
 During the designated lunch time, all vehicles congregate at the spot, and you get to stretch your legs on the beach.
+This saves time wasted going back and forth from the park gates on the bumpy roads, and allows you to maximize your stay in the core area

 From the Director's Travel Diary